Extensions & Integrations

 // Apostrophe configuration for the dashboard site.

-// A `site` module always exists.
-This is a piece type
+// The `site` module is a piece type that represents

 // the dashboard.